mrocklin/cmsc15200/assignments/hw6/index.md

 This function should take both your list of projects and a state, specified by the two letter abbreviation (like "IL" for Illinois).

-    In [10]: moneyOfState(projects, "CA")
+    In [10]: moneyOfState(data, "CA")
     Out[10]: 23194447835

 * How much money was distributed to each state?

 In the previous question you computed how much money was given to a particular state.
 Now we want to know the answer for each of the states.
 You should use your previous function to accomplish this task (even though this is slightly inefficient).

 For this function you should return your answer as a dicitonary so that

-    result['CA']==23194447835
+    In [10]: result = moneyOfStates(data)
+    In [11]: result['CA'] # result is a dict
+    Out[11]: 23194447835

 You can obtain a list of states from the data.
 If you get the state from every project you'll have a list of every state with a lot of repeats.
 If you turn this list into a set (by calling the aptly-named `set` function) it will get rid of the repeats for you.
 There are 51 states because we include Puerto Rico (PR).

 * What were the names of all the projects that put computers in schools?

 You should check both that the text "computer" is in the project description and that the type of the project is "Schools".
-You should return a list of project descriptions (strings).
+You should return a list of project descriptions (a list of strings).

 A note about using strings.
 The "in" operator can be very helpful to test if some text appears in a string.
 For example